Tarik Dam

-Tarik Dam is a dam on the Sefīd-Rūd river in the Alborz mountain range, about 32 km south of Rasht in Gilan Province, northern Iran.
+Tarik Dam (Persian: سد تاریک) is a dam on the Sefīd-Rūd river in the Alborz mountain range, about 32 km south of Rasht in Gilan Province, northern Iran.

 It is located 35 km downstream of the Sefidrud Dam.
-The dam was completed in 1977 to distribute releases from the Sefidrud Dam for irrigation and river regulation purposes.
+The dam was completed in 1977 to distribute releases from the Sefidrud Dam for irrigation paddy fields and river regulation purposes.

 A hydroelectric power station, with an installed capacity of 2.8 MW, was under construction in 2013 as part of the dam's structure.

+Tarik Dam power plant

+The Kaplan Tarik Dam power plant is a small scale project of the Iran Water Resources and Power Development Company, which was built 35 km downstream of Sefid Rood Reservoir Dam.
+The purpose of this plan is to produce 46.46 gigawatt hours of energy by controlling the flow of Sefidrud water with the Tarik dam power plant.

+Tarik dam forest park

+One of the most beautiful sights in Gilan province is Dark dam Forest Park.
+This park is located on the southern bank of the Sefid Rood River, near Tarik Dam.
+One of the most beautiful sights of this park is a rainbow of dark green, red, yellow and purple colors in autumn.
+The green vegetation of the forest in all seasons is another characteristic of this forest.
+Among the animals found in this climate, we can mention badger, jackal, forest turtle, red breast, and woodpecker.